RebornBeat/ZSEI/guidelines/IMPLEMENTATION_TRACKING_DASHBOARD_GUIDELINE.md

 ### 3. Error Tracking

-Monitor and categorize implementation errors:
+Monitor and categorize implementation errors and identify any incomplete implementation's such as TODO's, simplified implementations which need to be copmleted no matter how copmlex, placeholders to complete etc.:

 ```markdown
 ## Error Tracking